AfkPradas/AfkPradas/README.md

 # 💫 About Me:
-Python Junior programmer, CCNA-1 in progress, studing CFGM Networks and Informatic Systems.
+Python Junior programmer, CCNA-1 in progress, FP Microinformatic Sistems and Networks.
 I have made FiveM Roleplay Servers in Lua, and discord server moderator